distortedecho/Yeeter/README.md

-# Heading 1 Yeeter server Docker image
+# Yeeter server Docker image
 This repository contains a Docker image for running a Node.js server.
 The image is stored in AWS Elastic Container Registry (ECR).

 # Heading 2 Usage